ostdotcom/website-docupony/platform/sdk/docs/mobile-wallet-sdks/android/latest/interfaces.md

 ### 5. pinValidated
-This function will be called by wallet SDK when the last entered PIN is validated.
+This function will be called by Wallet SDK when the last entered PIN is validated.

 ```
 void pinValidated(String userId)